embedly/embedly-docs/features/screenshots.rst

 Note that the creation of the screenshot can take upwards of 5-20 seconds, and the API call will usually return before the screenshot is available.
-A placeholder image will be returned until the screenshot is actually available.
+A placeholder image will be served until the screenshot is actually available.

 Sizing
 ------